nikitadole712/kriova-fullstack/README.md

 - UserInterface using React and Material UI.
 - In login page if we click on Login button it will take it on Profile page.
 - On clicking forgot password it will take it on forgot password page.
-- In sign up page we click on sign up button it will take it on login page.